sarunonline/General/fountain_pen_ink.md

 ### Example 2

-Ink was prepared under the same conditions as in Example 1, except that diethylene glycol was used in place of the polyethylene glycol 200 in the ink composition of Example 1.
+The ink was prepared under the same conditions as in Example 1, except that diethylene glycol was used in place of the polyethylene glycol 200 in the ink composition of Example 1.

 ### Example 3 Ink composition